nexiality/documentation/commands/sound/index.md

 ### Description
 The sound commands are an interesting set of commands.
-They are not designed for automation as one would traditionally considered as automation.
+They are not designed for automation as one would traditionally consider as automation.
 Instead, they are designed to enhance one's automation execution by providing audio notifications.

 Consider the following: Supposed you have an automation script to test out a long list of functionality.
 The entire